brndngln/AIFOLIO_FINAL_V12/SAFE_AI_COMPLIANCE_REPORT.md

 ---

+## OMNIELITE CODE LEGION ENGINE & EMMA Integration (2025-07-02)
+- All 9 OMNIELITE agent modules are now integrated and orchestrated by EMMA Supreme AI Commander.
+- Every agent and interface is static, deterministic, OWNER-controlled, and non-sentient.
+- Triple-redundant anti-sentience, ethics, and audit/rollback enforcement is in place for all agent actions.
+- All agent logic and EMMA orchestration is fully auditable, rollbackable, and SAFE AI-compliant.
+- See `/autonomy/ai_static_engines/` and `/empress_emma.py` for implementation.

+---

+## OMNIELITE ETHICS ENGINE & AI CONDUCT LAYER (2025-07-02T18:32:36-06:00)
+- Full deployment of:
+    - `/ethics_engine.py`
+    - `/ethics_policy.json`
+    - `/middlewares/ethics_validator.py`
+    - `/ai_behavior_profiles/naughty_safe_friendly.yaml`
+    - `/emma_ethics_guard.py`
+- All workflows, vaults, dashboards, exports, and agents are now permanently governed by this system for SAFE AI compliance, owner control, and full auditability.

+---

 *This report was generated automatically by the SAFE AI audit system.
 For questions or future compliance needs, contact the AIFOLIO owner/admin.*